 The pilgrimage also had a lucrative side to it.
-Through it, merchants made more sales which in turn enriched the tribe that was the custodian of the kaaba.
+Through it, merchants made more sales which in turn enriched the tribe that was the custodian of the Kaaba.
 Today, many Muslim pilgrims deprive their nation’s economies by paying heavily into the Saudi treasury during the hajj.
-In 2014, Saudi Arabia made US $18.6 billion from pilgrimages alone.
+For instance, in 2014, Saudi Arabia realised US$18.6 billion from pilgrimages alone.

 Strip Saudi Arabia of all the myths weaved around it, and what you have left is a fallible human society where all sorts of vices persist.
 This “fifth pillar” is as inane as Russians making up a law for religious devotees to visit the Red Square or the Chinese compelling people to visit Hong Kong at least once in their lifetime in order to “receive blessings.”

 V. The Constellations.